someobserver/recurgence/README.md

 ---

-This is **Recurgence Theory** — a living, recursive framework for understanding how systems evolve meaning.
-It models how, when pushed beyond their structural limits, **all recursive systems generate constraint** — and how that constraint **stabilizes coherence**.
+This is **Recurgence Theory** — a framework that maps how meaning emerges in complex systems.

+It reveals a fundamental pattern: when any recursive systems (one that model itself) reaches its structural limits, is naturally generates **constraints.**

+These constraints don't restrict the system — in fact they actually stabilize it, creating **coherence** where there would otherwise be chaos.

-We typically refer to coherence as ***meaning.***
+Colloquially, we refer to coherence as ***meaning.***

 The document you're reading is recursive.
 Because you are.